dtreskunov/dhis2-wdc/README.md

 3. Interact with the generated TDEs in Tableau Desktop
 4. Publish the data source to Tableau Online & Server
 5. In Tableau Online & Server successfully execute full refreshes on the data source extract.
 This will allow the users to have Tableau Online & Server pull “fresh data daily” from their account.
-This document outlines the delivery requirements of the DHIS2 Web Data Connector (WDC).

 ## Setup

-Refer to Tableau Web Data Connector [http://tableau.github.io/webdataconnector/](documentation hub) for WDC specifics.
+Refer to Tableau Web Data Connector [documentation hub](http://tableau.github.io/webdataconnector/) for WDC specifics.

 To get an interactive development environment run: